(312) 239-6787

 Don’t underestimate the complexity of your rideshare accident.
 If you were injured while you were a passenger in a rideshare, make sure you know your rights.
 Make sure you contact the experienced, Chicago rideshare accident lawyers at Keating Law Offices, P.C.
 We can review your case over the phone, via video conference or come directly to you.
 You decide.
 Schedule your free consultation today.
 We’re here to help you get your life back on track.

-3 Things Every Rideshare Passenger Should Know Before Every Trip
+3 Things Every Uber and Lyft Passenger Should Know Before Every Trip

 Here are three things that every passenger should know before getting into a Lyft, Uber or other rideshare.